 - If the gums are sloppy wet, he is well hydrated.
 But if his gums are dry or sticky he may be slightly dehydrated.
 Encourage him to drink.

-- If your dog’s gums are dry or sticky, his eyes are sunken, his skin remains in a peak when gently grabbed at the shoulders, or he’s lethargic, your pet could be severely dehydrated and need immediate veterinary care.
+- If your dog’s gums are dry or sticky, his eyes are sunken, his skin remains in a peak when gently grabbed at the shoulders, or he’s lethargic, your pet could be severely dehydrated and in need of immediate veterinary care.

 READ MORE ⇒ Recognizing Dehydration and Heat Stroke in Dogs